frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 Access: [FUNC] + [PROJECT] → *SETTINGS*.

+> [!TIP]
-> Tip: Saving the project also saves associated patterns and sound assignments.
+> > Tip: Saving the project also saves associated patterns and sound assignments.

 ### System Menu
 Applies globally to all projects.